guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 Step-2.
 Policy model call the search system to find the related data corresponding to the prompt of Step-1.

 Step-3.
 The search system fetch the related data from train-dataset and show to human.

 Step-4.
 Human confirms and inputs the right data to replace/edit the fetched related data.
+In this step, the policy model can also recommend some potential ways to fix the data.

 Step-5.
 Policy model processes human's input data to the right format that same to the train-dataset.